 Pupils who continue to make bad choices despite use of the sanctions above will have their name moved to the thundercloud.
-This will result in a visit to the headteacher at the next available time or, in her absence, the Assistant Headteachers on site.
+This will result in loss of privileges or time at break/lunch

-The headteacher will engage the pupil in a discussion about the reasons for and impact on others consequences of their behaviour and will seek to support the pupil in making better choices.
-There may be a set task to be completed at home or during a break or lunchtime.
+The teacher will engage the pupil in a discussion about the reasons for and impact on others consequences of their behaviour and will seek to support the pupil in making better choices.